Congratulations, you have made your first step on the journey to reconnecting to your Hungarian heritage.

 Your 14 days in Hungary will be like none other: you will not be a tourist staring out the window of a sightseeing bus and listening to countless audio-tapes.
 You will learn and experience Hungarian traditions and history in a totally new way, as part of a living culture, connecting to young Hungarians.
-Our expert organizers have done their best and beyond to arrange your trip.
+Our expert organizers have done their best to arrange your trip.
 To make sure you are getting the most out of it, here is what you have to do.

-Make sure you have your Passport ready.
+Make sure you have your passport ready.
 International relations between Hungary and the United States and Canada are very stable, Hungarians can travel to the U.S. without a visa and citizens of the U. S. and Canada can travel to Hungary the same way.
 It is mandatory, however, that your passport be valid for at least three months beyond your period of stay.

-Plan your expenses.
-All yours costs are basically covered: you will be provided with accommodations, 3 meals a day and you won't have to worry about getting around or paying entrance fees.
-Your pocket money, however, should cover the gifts you are bringing back home, incidental items and snacks, any extra activity you may do during your not-too-much free time, or if you feel like you just have to go back to that trendsetting restaurant the next day. $150-200 a week should be more than enough.
-In Hungary, credit/debit cards are not as widely accepted as back home, however, medium and larger-sized grocery stores, better restaurants, and most stores do accept them, primarily VISA or MasterCard, rarely American Express or Discover.
+Pack wisely.
+Airlines let you check in one piece of luggage weighing up to 50 pounds (23 kilograms) and carry on one small bag.
+(Detailed information will be available after your acceptance.)
+They charge you a significant amount for overweight luggage.
+Make sure you save some space for presents, and pack for a leisure trip with continental summer temperatures (86-100F with possible showers).
+Get ready for several occasions which will require business casual attire (skirts/slacks, shirt, blazer, dress shoes).
+Don't pack only shorts and tee shirts; bring a pair of jeans and a sweater for rainy days.
+If you are bringing any electric chargers or appliances, make sure you have transformers and plug adaptors, since Hungary uses the standard European 220-240V dual plug network.
+Cell phones use the EU standard 900/1800 MHz network.Bring extra cash.
+All your costs are basically covered: you will be provided with accommodations and 3 meals a day, and you won't have to worry about getting around or paying entrance fees.
+Your pocket money, however, should cover the gifts you are bringing back home, incidental items and snacks, any extra activities you may do during your free time, or if you feel like you just have to go back to that trendsetting restaurant the next day. $150-200 a week should be more than enough.
+In Hungary, credit/debit cards are not as widely accepted as back home; however, medium and larger grocery stores, better restaurants, and most stores do accept them—primarily VISA or MasterCard, but rarely American Express or Discover.
 You can find an ATM easily, and it is not hard to exchange your dollars into forints at a good rate.

 Be open.
-If you are going on the trip, you have been selected from numerous, great applicants eager to rediscover their Hungarian self.
+If you are going on the trip, you have been selected from numerous great applicants eager to rediscover their Hungarian self.
 The overwhelming portion of your trip is being financed by those generous individuals who feel you must be among the few who will get to experience their Hungarian heritage in this unique way.
-Make sure you have a great time by being open to the sights, stories you'll hear, feelings expressed by people.
+Make sure you have a great time by being open to the sights, the stories you'll hear, the feelings expressed by people.
 After all, this is part of who you are.
 So be open to your heritage, be open to yourself.

 Be curious.
-You will meet the best and most interesting of Hungary – the people, the places, the business.
+You will meet the best and most interesting of Hungary – the people, the places, the businesses.
 Well, at least the best two weeks can offer.
 Do not miss this opportunity to get to know as much as possible about everything.
 You will be part of the discussion.
 After all, this is what's in you and this is what you are a part of.

 Be safe.
 Hungary is no more dangerous than any other European country and Budapest is similarly as safe as any other capital city.
-You should not display your valuables (camera, smart phone, wallet and so on) in crowded places and keep your belongings in sight, as is common sense.
+You should not display your valuables (camera, smart phone, wallet, and so on) in crowded places, and keep your belongings in sight, as is common sense.
 Your program coordinator, who will accompany you throughout your stay, will always assess the safety of a situation and guide you appropriately.
-Hungary has not been the target of any terrorist activity and is a close ally of the United States and Canada through many channels such as NATO and OSCE.
+Hungary has not been the target of any terrorist activity and is a close ally of the United States and Canada through many channels, such as NATO and OSCE.
 Hungarians are, generally speaking, friendly towards visitors.

 Be happy.
 It is a pleasure to have you on board and it is great that you are taking part in this journey of self-discovery.
 Enjoy your trip!